mixaverros88/check-digit-iso-6346/README.md

 ```

 Maven Profiles
-In order to skip test use the profile noTests
+In order to skip tests use this profile
 ```
 -PnoTests
 ```